learn-co-curriculum/dsc-join-statements/README.md

 ```

 ## Displaying product details along with order details
-Let's say we need to generate some report that includes details about products from orders.
+Let's say you need to generate some report that includes details about products from orders.
 To do that, we would need to take data from multiple tables in a single statement.

 ```python